rivue/Gamified-Study-Tool/README.md

                     - (maybe?) ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)
                         - should I limit file size for this? like can only display files < 50 MB or something?

-            - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
             - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc... use this maybe: https://www.shadcn-vue.com/docs/components/stepper.html